 The Lab is dedicated to conducting action-research in public, private, and religious school settings for the purpose of building children’s skills for facing the tests of life, and not a life of tests.
-Our Lab will provide opportunities for students interested in understanding the relationship of academic achievement, social-emotion competencies, and the development of character and a core set of life principles, youth empowerment and purpose, and the development of school-based interventions to strengthen social-emotion skills , character, and one’s Laws of Life, and prevent bullying, violence and victimization, substance abuse, and related problem behaviors.
-We also have occasional opportunities to collaborate with researchers studying Jewish education and social-emotional and character development in Israeli schools.
+Our Lab will provide opportunities for students interested in understanding the relationship of academic achievement, social-emotional competencies, and the development of character and a core set of life principles, youth empowerment and purpose, and the development of school-based interventions to strengthen social-emotional skills , character, and one’s Laws of Life, sense of Positive Purpose, and prevent bullying, violence and victimization, substance abuse, and related problem behaviors.
+Our particular focus is disadvantaged, trauma-affected youth and the unique intervention approaches required to assist them effectively.
+We also have occasional opportunities to collaborate with researchers studying Jewish education and social-emotional and character development in Jewish contexts.

 What would I do in this lab?

 Our students have opportunities for direct involvement in schools, learning to work with data and statistical analyses in our Lab, or a combination of both.
 We prefer students who are able to commit for a full academic year, ideally beginning in at least some limited capacity in the prior year (and/or prior summer) so that you spend your year with us "doing," and not just "preparing" to do.